AcerZhou/dotfiles/README.md

 1. Adapting Mac OS & Linux (Ubuntu)
 2. Reduce time on using mouse
 3. Unified shortcuts and adapt to all environments
+4. Only add tools if absolute necessary (useful)

 ## Content Here
 1. installation scripts and cleaning up scripts for Mac OS and Ubuntu